- Pain relief from toothache, abscesses and dry socket

 The best thing for wisdom tooth pain caused by impaction or infection is often a tooth extraction.
 If your dentist can see that leaving the tooth in place is likely to cause further problems, they will recommend removing it.

-Unfortunately, the pain doesn’t necessarily end there.
+Unfortunately, the pain doesn't necessarily end there.
 Extracting third molars can be quite complicated because of the size and position of the teeth, and this often leads to swelling, discomfort and pain where the wisdom tooth used to be following the procedure.
-You can read more about wisdom teeth problems and the extraction process here.
-For now, we’ll focus on how to manage and relieve pain after a wisdom tooth extraction.

 How long does wisdom tooth pain after extraction last?

 After your anesthetic has worn off, the extraction site itself will feel sore for several days.
 The rate of healing will depend on how large the wound is and whether you have stitches.
-Your dentist might prescribe you a course of antibiotics to prevent infection and will either supply painkillers, or inform you of the best over-the-counter painkillers for wisdom tooth pain relief.
+Your dentist might prescribe you a course of antibiotics to prevent infection and will either supply painkillers, or inform you of the best over-the-counter painkillers for wisdom teeth pain relief.

 - Rest as much as possible and avoid strenuous exercise